itsFrankV22/FloatingText-Chat/README.md

 Si hablas Español visita este repostirio en idioma: **[Spanish](https://github.com/itsFrankV22/FloatingText-Chat/blob/main/README_SPANISH.md)**

-> [!NOTE]
-> This is a beta, I'm currently learning to program so I can't guarantee it's totally perfect, but it works in Tshock V5

 **To install the plugin on your TShock server, follow these steps:**

 1. **Download the Release:**